 As part of the QoSIS (MIQmodel), QoL focuses on measurements-based performance evaluation of wireless access networks provided by diverse mobile network operators towards prescribing the best mobile networking option for a given user.
 The QoL team has developed an Android OS mobile application that uses measurements data provided by the real mobile users living in Geneva […]

 13 November 2012, Participation in the Seminar Series on Technology of Information for Geographic and Environment Research and Services (TIGERS), University of Geneva, Geneva, Switzerland.
 Sokratis Barmpounakis contribution has been titled “QoSIS – Quality of Service Information System”.
+See also other talks given by the QoL group members here.

 24 September 2012, 18.00, UniGe-UniMail, M3220, Seminar Series co-organized by Clement Charles (Quantified Self Labs, Geneva) and Dr. Katarzyna Wac (University of Geneva, Switzerland) Following our seminar on 11th June of 2012, we meet again in September!
 Quantified Self Labs is a collaboration of users and (self-)monitoring tool makers who share an interest in self […]